lag-of-death/clinic/README.md

-Front-end for "Outpatient-hospital app" written in ELM and JavaScript.
+A tool for scheduling doctor's appointment written in ELM and JavaScript.